margkam/the-dismal-science/process.md

 We believe this information can and should be presented in ways that are easy to understand, even for those who are not trained economists.
 As dual majors in Economics and Computer Science, we know from experience that learning about the economy can lead us to care more and fear less.
 Our economics coursework has taught us how to understand the data we will visualize in this project and has inspired us to share the understanding we ourselves have gained.

+## Related Work
+Our economics coursework has changed our perspective on domestic economic policy.
+Feeling enlightened ourselves, we wanted to share some of this insight with others who haven't had the chance to endure the classes we have.

+The vis itself were inspired in part by a desire to improve the FRED's graphs and make them accessible, and by this awesome hierarchical edge bundling https://observablehq.com/@d3/hierarchical-edge-bundling.

-## Project Objectives
+## Project Objectives: Questions

 Primary questions we would like to answer with our visualization:

-- How quickly and strongly are countries around the globe affected when the one country enters a recession?
+- How quickly and strongly are countries around the globe affected when the one country enters a recession? (difficult to answer with our data)
-- How long does it take for these countries to recover relative to the country that triggered the recession?
+- How long does it take for these countries to recover relative to the country that triggered the recession? (also difficult to answer)
+- What stories can we find by looking at world economic data?
+(A question we developed)
 - What economic indicators are correlated with recessions in the United States?
 - What economic indicators show that we may be headed into a recession?
 - Where are these indicators at right now?
 - When have recessions happened in the past and how severe were they?
+- Why is the trade war with China hurting the economy?
+- How much do nations of the world care about free trade?
+(A question that evolved as we implemented our optional dendrogram)

 Benefits:
 - Develop a general understanding of how recessions happen based on economic indicators